-- If you are reading this booklet, you probably have already spoken with the WAGSA (Area 13) Registrar and received your new GSR welcome packet and a group information form.
-Please complete the form and return it to the Registrar, who will make sure that you are sent notices of area assemblies.
+• If you are reading this booklet, you probably have already spoken with the WAGSA (Area 13) Registrar and received your new GSR welcome packet and a group information form.
+Please complete the form and return it to the Registrar, who will make sure that you are sent notices of Area Assemblies.
 Since attendance at Area Assemblies is one of the most important functions of a General Service Representative, this notice is fundamental to effective service.
-If you miss an assembly, your group does not have a voice or know what happened at the Assembly. - The Registrar also will forward the form to the G.S.O.
-G.S.O. will provide additional service materials for your group. - The registration form asks for your group service number.
-The Registrar can provide the group service numbers for existing groups.
-The service numbers of existing groups also may be found by consulting the Eastern U.S. A.A.
-Directory, or by asking the G.S.O.
-New groups will receive their service number directly from G.S.O. after completing and returning a "new group form" available from the registrar.
+If you miss an Assembly, your group does not have a voice or know what happened at the Assembly.

-&lt;sup>1 The Washington Area Intergroup Association (WAIA) serves all of the English-language groups.
-The Spanish-language groups in Maryland, the District of Columbia, and Virginia each have their own intergroup.
+1 The Washington Area Intergroup Association (WAIA) serves all of the English-language groups.
+The Spanishlanguage groups in Maryland, the District of Columbia, and Virginia each have their own intergroup.